michaeldzjap/laravel-two-factor-authentication/README.md

 ## Errors and Exceptions
 Unfortunately the *MessageBird* php api throws rather generic exceptions when the verification of a token fails.
 The only way to distinguish an expired token from an invalid token is by comparing their error messages, which obviously is not a very robust mechanism.
 The reason this is rather unfortunate is because in the case of an invalid token we want to give the user at least a few (3) changes to re-enter the token before throttling kicks in, whereas in the case of an expired token we just want to redirect to the login screen right away.

+## Testing
+An example project including unit and browser tests can be found [here](https://github.com/michaeldzjap/laravel-two-factor-authentication-example).